Florisvaldo de Oliveira: Biography

-He was arrested for the first time on September 22, 1983, by court order, after being accused of more than twenty murders (being recognized by several witnesses), although he confessed to only one: on February 6, 1982, in the slum of Jardim Selma, where he was denounced by a friend of the victim, who survived.
-Many years later he would admit to about twenty murders, and according to his second wife: "The other [victims] put it on my account.
+He was arrested for the first time on September 22, 1983, by court order, after being accused of more than twenty murders (being recognized by several witnesses), although he confessed to only one: on February 6, 1982, in the Favela of Jardim Selma, in which he was identified by a surviving friend of the victim.
+Many years later he would admit to about twenty murders, and according to his second wife, maintained that "The other [victims], they pinned on me.
 There were people who killed and presented themselves as Cabo Bruno."
-According to her, he assumed, "it would not make much difference."
-At that time, São Paulo Military Police estimated that Cabo Bruno and at least twelve police officers, including two high officials (a captain and a lieutenant), would be responsible for several executions in the city's South Zone.
-Police further reported that many of the executions would have been made based solely on the victim's appearance, including a boy killed because of a small cross tattooed on his wrist—to Cabo Bruno, any tattoo would indicate a criminal, according to his religious reasoning.
-By the time the investigations began, the gang was apparently protected by the higher ranks, but the advance gathering of evidence and clues led to the whole organization's collapse.
+According to her, he took responsibility as "it would not make much difference."
+At that time, the São Paulo Military Police estimated that Cabo Bruno and at least twelve police officers, including two officials (a captain and a lieutenant), were responsible for several executions in the city's South Zone.
+Police further reported that many of the executions had been made based solely on the victim's appearance, including a boy killed because of a small cross tattooed on his wrist—to Cabo Bruno, any tattoo indicated a criminal, even if it was specifically done for religious reasons.
+When the investigations began, the gang was apparently protected by higher ranks, but the sufficient accumulation of evidence and clues led to the collaboration of the whole organization.

-After 12 trials—in one of them, several other police officers went to court to press, but the evidence was aplenty—Cabo Bruno was sentenced to 113 years in prison.
-After fleeing three times, the last time on May 30, 1991, he was detained at the José Augusto César Salgado Penitentiary in Tremembé.
+After 12 trials—in one of which, several fellow police officers appeared at the court to apply pressure, but the evidence was overwhelming—Cabo Bruno was sentenced to 113 years in prison.
+After breaking out three times, with the last escape happening on May 30, 1991, he was detained at the José Augusto César Salgado Penitentiary in Tremembé.
 He claimed to have become an evangelical and said he preferred not to be called Bruno.
-In 1998, an exhibition of oils on acrylic painted by him was held in São Paulo.
-In July 2008, as a pastor in the ecumenical chapel of the prison, he married there to a housewife who did volunteer work.
+In 1998, an exhibition of oil-on-acrylic paintings by him was held in São Paulo.
+In July 2008, as a pastor in the ecumenical chapel of the prison, he married a woman who worked as a volunteer.
 In his work as a pastor, Lindemberg Alves became one of his followers.